• Archives

 Share on FacebookShare on Twitter

-On his own part, the state Commissioner for ICT Chief Offu Aya commended Huawei for what he said was a good job done in China.
-“You have taken us to China to appreciate what Huawei has done in that country, a country with about 1.7 billion people (even though the figure doesn’t tally with official figures of 1.3 billion), and how Huawei has turned China into a huge smart city and we have come back with a detailed report.
-Today is a very unique day for the ministry, as before the carnival, the pilot scheme will be ready where there will be free Wi-Fi services.
-This will make Calabar the first smart city in Nigeria, it will benefit Cross Riverians and Nigerians as it will make communication faster and easier.”
+The state Commissioner for ICT, Chief Offu Aya, hailed Huawei for its robust success in China.
+He recalled a study trip to China, a country with more than 1.3 billion inhabitants, and expressed admiration for how Huawei turned the entire country into a thriving smart city.
+He revealed, “We have returned with a detailed report.
+Today is a unique day for the ministry, as before the carnival, the pilot scheme will be ready where there will be free Wi-Fi services.
+This will elevate Calabar as the first smart city in Nigeria, enhancing the communication experience for Cross Riverians and Nigerians.”

 Related Posts: